Find A Dealer Near You!

 Since the Environmental Protection Agency (EPA) began to promote radon awareness in the 1980s, builders have been encouraged to incorporate radon mitigation systems into new houses as they're built.
 In fact, building codes in many areas require that passive radon systems be installed in new homes.
 A passive radon system contains the same network of plastic ventilation pipes as an active radon system, but does not utilize a fan to exhaust radon gas from beneath the foundation.

 National Radon Defense dealers can help with passive radon system needs.
-To schedule a radon mitigation quote, find your local NRD dealer!
+To schedule a radon mitigation estimate, find your local NRD dealer!

 To prevent hazardous concentrations of radon gas from accumulating inside a house, it's necessary to provide pathways that can convey radon gas from the ground beneath the foundation to the outdoors.
 A passive radon mitigation system relies on a permeable gravel base beneath the basement or crawl space floor and a system of plastic pipes to transport air from the ground to the outside.
 But passive radon systems sometimes don't succeed in keeping indoor radon levels below the 4 pCi/l maximum recommended by the EPA.
 When this failure is detected in a radon test, the solution is to "activate" the passive system by adding a ventilation fan.